CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 author_url: https://github.com/bluestreak01
 author_image_url: https://avatars.githubusercontent.com/bluestreak01
 description:
-  Our new sink for Kafka is built on top of a network stack which reliably handles multiple TCP connections on a single thread without garbage collection.
+  Our new sink for Kafka is built on top of a network stack that reliably handles multiple TCP connections on a single thread without garbage collection.
 keywords: